When choosing a dentist you can trust, there are 2 factors to consider:

-Read the bios on their website to find out if they keep up-to-date with new techniques.
-Additional dental qualifications and a commitment to further study are signs that they’re enthusiastic about dentistry.
+Read the bios on their website to find out what they do to keep up-to-date with new techniques.

 Loupes are little binocular things which are used to magnify the area being worked on.
 This allows dentists to do much more precise work.

 They take the time to explain what is happening in your mouth and why.
 Importantly, they will clarify things using everyday language – not dental jargon.
 They may also use an intra-oral camera to actually show you your teeth so you can easily understand what is going on.

 They explain what the different treatment options are, and the pros and cons of each option.
 Also, they should be able to let you know how much each option costs.

 They are happy to answer any questions you may have.
 One great question to ask is “What would you do if it was your tooth/mouth?”.
 Armed with this information, you can go home, have a think, and make an informed decision.

 A good dentist will be considerate and thoughtful and take your preferences into account.
 They will want to work in partnership with you, and there should be no feeling of a power imbalance.

 Not only do they respect their patients, but they also respect their assistant or nurse and treat them well.